The Number on Great-Grandpa’s Arm

 When 10-year-old Elliott asks his 90-year-old great-grandfather, Jack, about the number tattooed on his arm, he sparks an intimate conversation about Jack’s life that spans happy memories of childhood in Poland, the loss of his family, surviving Auschwitz, and finding a new life in America.

 Their tender exchange is woven with historical footage and hand-painted animation to tell a heartbreaking story of Jewish life in Eastern Europe before and during the Holocaust.
+Watch the film from this link.
 (19 minutes)

 The Museum has created Holocaust education lesson plans centered around The Number on Great-Grandpa’s Arm.
 These free PDFs (also available through Scholastic) help teachers, parents, and community leaders introduce the Holocaust in an age-appropriate manner.